RELATIONSHIP OR RELIGION (Part 2)

 Jesus clearly states, “All things have been delivered to Me by My Father, and no one knows the Son except the Father.
 Nor does anyone know the Father except the Son, and the one to whom the Son wills to reveal Him.”
 (Matt.
 11:27 NKJV).

-Therefore, knowing God or walking in the light of God begins with acknowledging, believing, receiving and confessing Jesus Christ as your Lord and Saviour.
-It is following Jesus that guarantees having and walking perpetually in the light of God.
+Therefore, knowing God or walking in the light of God begins with acknowledging, believing, receiving, and confessing Jesus Christ as your Lord and Saviour.
+It is following Jesus that guarantees walking perpetually in the light of God.

 Jesus said, “I am the light of the world.
 He who follows Me shall not walk in darkness, but have the light of life.”
 (John 8:12 NKJV).